patrickkunka/easydropdown/README.md

 EasyDropDown transforms the humble `<select>` element into a blank canvas for your design and brand.
 As a drop-in enhancement, EasyDropDown maintains all the functionality and accessibility of a standard single-option select menu, while exposing a semantic DOM-structure that's easy to style and customize to the needs of your design.

+EasyDropDown comes bundled with three ready-made [themes](./demos/themes) which can be used as a starting point for custom styling.

 Check out the following [demos](https://demos.kunkalabs.com/easydropdown/) to see what's possible.

 ### Features